 We reserve the right to cancel your appointment if you arrive more than 5 minutes after the time your appointment is due to commence and you may need to re-book.

 Who can register a death?

 Certain people have a legal duty to give information for the registration of a death.
-Although a death is normally registered by a relative of the deceased, if there are no relatives, we accept the information from one of the categories listed below: (in order of preference)
+Although a death is normally registered by a relative of the deceased, if there are no relatives, we accept the information from one of the following categories (in order of preference):

 - a person present at the death

 - the occupier of a house if he/she knew that the death had happened

 - the person carrying out the burial or cremation of the body (this does not include funeral directors)

 The Register Office is open Monday - Friday, 9am to 4pm with out of hours arrangements in place for days when the office is closed.